 How much money will I get?

-Each case is different, although we can sometimes estimate the value of your case using our AI-Powered Settlement Estimator, which analyzes historical data in similar cases.
-Justpoint exists solely to maximize the chances of your payout by matching you with litigation attorneys with closest experience and expertise to your actual situation.
-This perfect match guarantees maximal justice.
+Each case is different, although we can sometimes estimate the value of your case using our AI-powered settlement estimator, which analyzes historical data in similar cases.
+Justpoint exists solely to maximize the chances of your payout by matching you with litigation attorneys with best experience and expertise for your actual situation.

 Is there a time limit for medical malpractice cases?

 Medical malpractice, like many other unethical behaviors, are subject to the statute of limitations, which defines how long a victim has to file a case before it will no longer be accepted.
 Most patients are unaware of the statute of limitations for their state, and may end up waiting far too long to file.
 In some cases, victims have as little as one year to sue for medical malpractice.
 As a result, if you’ve been the victim of medical malpractice, filing early and as soon as possible is the best move to get justice in your case.

 Generally speaking, medical malpractice is defined by four criteria: whether the medical practitioner did something others wouldn’t do in the same position or whether they deviated from standard practices of care, how bad were the damages incurred, whether the practitioner’s actions led to the damage caused, and whether the case was filed within the statute of limitations.
 All four of these points have to be met for a case to be legally defined as medical malpractice.